Scientific Name(s): Foeniculum vulgare Mill.

 Medically reviewed by Drugs.com.
 Last updated on Aug 15, 2022.

 Fennel has been used as a flavoring agent, a scent, and an insect repellent, as well as an herbal remedy for poisoning and GI conditions.
-It has also been used as a stimulant to promote lactation and menstruation.
-However, clinical evidence to support the use of fennel for any indication is lacking.
+It has also been used as a stimulant to promote lactation and menstruation as well as to improve symptoms in postmenopausal women.
+However, clinical evidence to support the use of fennel for any indication is limited.

 Contraindications have not been identified.

 There are documented adverse reactions and emmenagogue effects.
 Avoid use.